sperez33/Battery_Charging_Animation_CSS_Only/README.md

 June.20.2019 - 2:40p - I went in and added 'animation: animateBattery# 1s linear infinite;' to all the batteries.
 Then I added all their individual keyframes and didn't give them an opacity until it was essentialy their turn.
 The animation isn'that as smooth as I'd like but It's real close to it.
 Possible opacity issue.

+June.21.2019 - 9:37a - I added an additional percentage, with the exception for battery 0, right before it's suppose to be visible.
+Example, if the image shows at 25% percent at full opacity, at 24% i place the opacity at 0 to make the transition more like with JavaScript.
+I also added in color and made it go slower. from 1s to 5s.
+I also removed any 'z-index's in the code.
+Opacity must be maintained after its turned solid, so if it starts at 25%, it keeps going until it hits 100%.